 However, you should select food that the members of your household can consume without too many complaints.
-Children are unlikely to consume canned lima beans or sauerkraut even in a survival scenario.
+Children are unlikely to consume canned lima beans or sauerkraut, even in a survival scenario.

-Refrigerated meat or poultry must be consumed before items in the freezer.
+Refrigerated meat or poultry must be consumed before items are in the freezer.
 Still, you can limit how quickly your refrigerator’s temperature increases by keeping the doors closed as much as possible.

 The following lists include essential non-perishables you should purchase to prepare for a survival situation that can last three weeks or more.